fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 Start by `(U)sing` the Magic Lamp for some light, and then have Valar cast *S:Guidance* for a sense of direction.

 From the entrance, go 1N 3W 1S.
-All the secret doors on this map are notated by hollow-sounding footsteps. *Dragon Wars* won't always be this nice to you, but take advantage of it while it's here.
+All the secret doors on this map can be identified by hollow-sounding footsteps nearby. *Dragon Wars* won't always be this nice to you, but take advantage of it while it's here.
 Inside this secret room you'll find the Stone Arms; don't drop them, you need them to solve a puzzle much later in the game.

 If you need to get to the Underworld (for instance, to go get the Slicer), you can do so 1N 1E 1S through another secret door. `(U)se` *Climb* to activate the shaft down to the Underworld.

 2N of the entry stairs (through a door) you'll find a rotting body.
 I couldn't figure out anything to do with it.

 The room N of there has a nasty combat with a handful of Adventurers and a Wizard.
 Stand back and blast them with Mage Fire until they get close, then attack the Adventurers and blast the Wizard from range.
+Once you kill them, there's a random encounter 1N of you.
+Step into the NE corner of the room, and when the game tells you it was a real shame, `(U)se` *Arcane Lore* for a second message, this time from the bridge of the starship *Enterprise*.
+No, that's not a typo.

-There's a funny message in the NE corner of this room, a nasty fight in the NW corner, and a secret door in the SW with nice cash and some spells.
+In the SW corner of this room there's a secret door with nice cash and some spells.
 You probably don't need extra copies of *S:Sun Stroke* or *H:Fire Light*, but *D:Death Curse* is handy for its 40' range, if you don't already have it.

 Go back to the entry stairs again, then go 3E 2N to yet another secret door.
 This time you get a Healing Potion (casts *S:Heal* on target of your choice) and some Dragon Stones out of the deal.
 You might as well be selling the Dragon Stones; it's easier to carry around money than items, and you can always buy them back later.
 Hang on to a couple, maybe.